-- Need for Protected Bike Lanes: Many respondents emphasized the need for physically separated bike lanes to ensure cyclist safety, as painted lines alone are not sufficient. - Improvement of Existing Infrastructure and Integration with Public Transport: There were multiple calls for the enhancement and extension of existing bike lanes and trails, ensuring continuous routes in cities like Manchester and Nashua.
-Additionally, respondents emphasized the need for better integration of bike lanes with public transport routes to facilitate seamless multi-modal transportation. - Traffic Calming Measures: Several comments suggested implementing traffic calming measures, such as reducing speed limits and adding rumble strips, to make roads safer for cyclists.

-- Education and Enforcement: Respondents highlighted the need for better education and enforcement of traffic laws for both motorists and cyclists to improve safety and compliance. - Visibility and Signage: Improved signage to alert drivers to the presence of cyclists and to indicate shared roadways was a common suggestion. - Addressing Specific Dangerous Areas: Many respondents pointed out specific areas that are particularly dangerous for cyclists and need immediate attention, such as busy intersections, roundabouts, and roads with high-speed traffic. - Community Engagement and Support: Encouraging community support and engagement in promoting cycling as a safe and viable mode of transportation was seen as important.
+- Strong Desire for Protected Bike Lanes: Many respondents emphasized the need for physically separated bike lanes to ensure cyclist safety, as painted lines alone are not sufficient. - Improvement of Existing Infrastructure and Integration with Public Transport: There were multiple calls for the enhancement and extension of existing bike lanes and trails.
+In addition, safe access for bicyclists traveling from town to town was identified as a priority.
+Respondents emphasized the need for better integration of bike lanes with public transport routes to facilitate more seamless multi-modal connections. - Traffic Calming Measures: Several comments suggested implementing traffic calming measures, such as reducing/enforcing speed limits, narrowing lanes, and adding properly designed and placed rumble strips, to make roads safer for people on bicycles.
+Note that bicyclist safety should be considered when evaluating whether to install rumble strips on narrow shoulders. - Education and Enforcement: Respondents highlighted the need for better education and enforcement of traffic laws for both motorists and cyclists to improve safety and compliance.
+This also included improved data collection on crashes involving vulnerable road users and better documenting in crash reports when driver distraction was likely a contributing factor, even if there was no citable offense. - Visibility and Signage: Improved signage to alert drivers to the presence of bicyclists and to indicate shared roadways was a common suggestion. - Addressing Specific Dangerous Areas: Many respondents pointed out specific areas that are particularly dangerous for bicycling and need immediate attention, such as busy intersections, roundabouts, and roads with high-speed traffic. - Community Engagement and Support: Encouraging community support and engagement in promoting bicycling as a safe and viable mode of transportation was seen as important.